Mohmed3del/DevOps-project/README.md

-# Demo DevOps Project
+# DevOps Project

 ## Overview

-Welcome to the Demo DevOps Project!
+Welcome to the DevOps Project!
 This project showcases the power of DevOps principles and modern technologies in automating infrastructure deployment and managing containerized applications.
 Whether you're a developer, system administrator, or DevOps enthusiast, this project offers valuable insights and a hands-on experience in building, deploying, and managing applications in a cloud-native environment.

 ## Table of Contents
 - [Video Demo](#video-demo)